Last Updated on April 27, 2022 by Rei Garnet

 Here’s a rabbit eating marigolds:

-- Diarrhea – Diarrhea is also possible when you feed your rabbits too much marigold in one eating.
+- Diarrhea: Diarrhea is also possible when you feed your rabbits too much marigold in one meal.
 Diarrhea in rabbits often happens when new food is introduced too fast and too much.

 Here are some alternatives to marigold that are safe to be given to rabbits:

-Giving marigold to your rabbits is safe as long as they’re not eating it in lieu of hay.
+Giving marigolds to your rabbits is safe as long as they’re not eating them in lieu of hay.

 Image credit – pixibay